Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Typed GLP

 So, as in LP, providing useful type declarations is up to the programmer.

 \mypara{Monitors with hollow messages} Next, we show an interactive type with mode complementation.
 Consider a monitor process, maintaining a local state and serving requests to update the state and read it.
 It can serve arbitrarily many clients through a network of merge processes.
-Monitor queries use a programming technique called a \emph{hollow message}---a message from the producer to the consumer that includes a writer, which inverts the direction of communication and allows the message consumer to respond to its producer.
+Monitor queries use a programming technique called a \emph{hollow message}---a message that includes a writer, with which the consumer responds to the producer.
 Note that the program relaxes the SRSW requirement for consumed integers.